Ludovico Marracci

 Ludovico Marracci (6 October 1612 – 5 February 1700), also known by Luigi Marracci, was an Italian Oriental scholar and professor of Arabic in the College of Wisdom at Rome.

 He is chiefly known as the publisher and editor of Quran of Muhammad in Arabic.
 He is also well known for translating Quran in Latin, editing an Arabic Bible translation, and numerous other works.

 Biography

 He was born at Lucca in 1612.
 He had become a member of the Clerics Regular of the Mother of God of Lucca and learnt with reputed success in the study of non-European languages, especially Arabic.
 He was the Confessor of Pope Innocent XI.
-Pope appointed him as the professor of Arabic in the College of Wisdom - Sapienza University of Rome (in Italian, sapienza means wisdom), for his proficiency in that language.
+The Pope appointed him professor of Arabic at Sapienza University of Rome due to his proficiency in that language.
 In 1665 he was part of the team that debunked the lead tablets of Granada.